rabbitmq/rabbitmq-website/site/management.md

 It is possible to disable the statistics in the UI and [HTTP API](#http-api) in order for these to be used only for operations.
 This can be an useful feature if external monitoring solutions such as [Prometheus and Grafana](/prometheus.html) are being used.
 If statistics are disabled in any of the following ways, all charts and detailed statistics will be hidden in the UI.

-In order to completely disable the internal metrics collection, the `disable_metrics_collection` flag must be set in the `rabbitmq_management_agent` plugin.
+In order to completely disable the internal metrics collection, the `disable_metrics_collector` flag must be set in the `rabbitmq_management_agent` plugin.
 The [Prometheus plugin](/prometheus.html) will still work even if collection is disabled.

 <pre class="lang-ini">
 management_agent.disable_metrics_collector = true